beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 ### 14. Input / Output
 ### 15. Configuration files

 Use the ConfigParser module to manage user-editable configuration files for an application.
 The configuration files are organized into sections, and each section can contain name-value pairs for configuration data.
-Value interpolation using Python formatting strings is also supported, to build values that depend on one another (this is especially handy for URLs and message strings).

 The file format used by ConfigParser consists of one or more named sections, each of which can contain individual options with names and values.